-'''

-FieldConvert -m isocontour:fieldid=2:fieldvalue=0.5 test.xml test.fld \
+FieldConvert -m isocontour:fieldid=2:fieldvalue=0.5 test.xml test.fld \ test-isocontour.dat

-test-isocontour.dat

-'''

-Alternatively fieldstr="u+v" can be specified to calculate the field u+v and extract its isocontour.
+Alternatively fieldstr="u+v" can be specified to calculate the field u + v and extract its isocontour.
 You can also specify fieldname="UplusV" to define the name of the isocontour in the .dat file, i.e.

-''' FieldConvert -m isocontour:fieldstr="u+v":fieldvalue=0.5:\ fieldname="UplusV" test.xml test.fld test-isocontour.dat '''

-Optionally smooth can be specified to smooth the isocontour with default values smoothnegdiffusion =0.495, smoothnegdiffusion =0.5 and smoothiter =100.
-This option typically should be used with the globalcondense option which removes multiply defined verties from the simplex definition which arise as isocontour are generated element by element.
+FieldConvert -m isocontour:fieldstr="u+v":fieldvalue=0.5:\ fieldname="UplusV" test.xml test.fld test-isocontour.dat tion typically should be used wiht the globalcondense option which removes multiply defined verties from the simplex definition which arise as isocontour are generated element by element.
 The smooth option preivously automatically called the globalcondense option but this has been depracated since it is now possible to read isocontour files directly and so it is useful to have these as separate options.